sal55/langs/mfeatures.md

     a := fn3()       # discard last two
     fn3()            # discard all

 ### Define Variables
 This is fairly standard; inside a function (anywhere in the function actually):

     int a, b:=123, c

-M syntax actually required 'var':
+M syntax actually required 'var' because I liked the idea of all definitions/declarations starting with a keyword:

     var int a, b:=123, c

 but I tried this for a few months, and it was a pain.
 So now 'var' is optional.
-Note that writing this, which needs 'var':
+Note that writing this, which needs 'var' but without the type:

     var A, B

 is not an error.
 Currently omitting a type makes A and B variants.
 I want to drop variants; in the next language version, omitting the type like this makes A and B have 'auto' type, which means it is inferred from initialisation or from the first assignment.

-At the moment, variables are not automatically initialised to anything, like C.
+At the moment, non-static variables are not automatically initialised to anything, like C.

 ### Readonly Variables
 I've never been a fan of C's 'const' attribute, which really complicates the type system.
-M never had anything like until recently, when it was possible to use 'let' instead of 'var':
+M never had anything like that until recently, when it was possible to use 'let' instead of 'var':

-    let A:=100
+    let A := 100

 Here, the initialisation is mandatory, as A can't be used as an lvalue like in an assignment.
 This provides some weak protection, but won't do much for more complex variables, such as arrays or pointers to data structures.
 Let is experimental.

 (Also experimental are 'in', 'out' and 'inout' attributes for function parameters. 'out' vaguely corresponds to '&' used for reference parameters.
-I haven't played with this attributes yet, and I'm not sure whether an 'in' parameter should be equivalent to 'let'.)
+I haven't played with these attributes yet, and I'm not sure whether an 'in' parameter should be equivalent to 'let'.)

 ### Static Variables